 What accessories come with the FPGA Drive FMC Gen4?

 FPGA Drive FMC Gen4 comes with 4x 10mm standoffs to allow proper fixing to standard FMC carrier boards.
-It also comes with two screws for fixing the SSDs.
+It also comes with

 What does NOT come with the FPGA Drive FMC Gen4?